This website uses cookies to give you a better experience. For more information on why we use cookies, please read our cookie policy

 In many cases, the investigation proves that the allegation is untrue.
 The relevant director or manager may then require a review of procedures and practices to minimise the risk of wrongful allegations being made again.

-If you are an employee and there is evidence that you have committed an irregularity, your Director will decide how to proceed.
+If you are an employee and there is evidence that you have committed an irregularity, your Director or manager will decide how to proceed.
 You may be suspended from office until your case is concluded.
 If your director decides that the matter should go to a disciplinary hearing, a Personnel Officer will advise you of your rights, including your rights to representation.
 You may seek further advice from a union representative or, if you are facing prosecution, from a solicitor.

 If you are a contractor or in partnership with the Council, you should consult your legal advisor.